Actor James Van Der Beek criticizes DNC for not allowing Biden debate

-(The Hill) — Actor James Van Der Beek criticized the Democratic National Committee (DNC) on Wednesday over its decision not to sponsor any primary debates with President Biden ahead of the 2024 election.
+(The Hill) — Actor James Van Der Beek criticized the Democratic National Committee over its decision not to sponsor any primary debates with President Biden ahead of the 2024 election.

 Van Der Beek, best known for his role in the 1990s’ teen drama “Dawson’s Creek,” suggested that Biden has “obviously declining mental faculties” and accused the DNC of “openly ignoring, bypassing the will of the people.”